iqbvl/go-gql-poc/README.md

 # Go-GQL-POC

-Go-Gql-POC is  proof of a concept of using Golang with GraphQL.
+Go-Gql-POC is  proof of a concept creating an api using Golang with GraphQL and PostgreSQL as database.

 ## Installation

+install go
+install postgresql
+install git

 install in terminal using go get "https://github.com/iqbvl/go-gql-poc"